 While most people are familiar with trucks such as 18-wheelers, tractor-trailers, fire trucks, delivery, buses, and commercial trucks, most people have also passed by workers using bucket trucks or similar types of aerial lifts to work on telephone poles, power lines, window cleaning, and construction or landscaping projects.
 Although they are most often used in the workplace, bucket trucks are also available to buy or rent for personal use.

 Other names for bucket trucks include boom lifts, basket cranes, aerial platforms, or elevated work platforms.

 How Bucket Truck Accidents Happen

 Working with a bucket truck has inherent dangers.
-The nature of work performed up high puts people in close proximity to electric wires, heavy branches and other hazards that can result in life-altering injuries if something goes wrong.
+The nature of work performed up to high puts people in close proximity to electric wires, heavy branches, and other hazards that can result in life-altering injuries if something goes wrong.

 Common reasons for bucket truck accidents include:

 - Being hit by falling objects or sudden movement from below can cause workers to be ejected from the bucket, resulting in serious injuries.